-Hard drives are supplied in hot swappable hard drive carriers that fit in the hard drive slots.
+Drives are supplied in hot swappable drive carriers that fit in the drive slots.

-- CAUTION: Before attempting to remove or install a hard drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly. - CAUTION: Do not turn off or restart your system while a hard drive is being formatted.
-Doing so can cause a hard drive failure.
+- CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly. - CAUTION: Do not turn off or restart your system while a drive is being formatted.
+Doing so can cause a drive failure.

-When you format a hard drive, allow enough time for the formatting to complete.
-Be aware that high-capacity hard drives can take a long time to format.
+When you format a drive, allow enough time for the formatting to complete.
+Be aware that high-capacity drives can take a long time to format.

-Removing a hard drive blank
+Removing a drive blank

-The procedure for removing 2.5 inch and 3.5 inch hard drive blanks is identical.
+The procedure for removing 2.5 inch and 3.5 inch drive blanks is identical.

-- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the front bezel. - CAUTION: To maintain proper system cooling, hard-drive blanks must be installed in all empty hard-drive slots. - △ CAUTION: Mixing hard drive blanks from previous generations of PowerEdge servers is not supported.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the front bezel. - △ CAUTION: To maintain proper system cooling, drive blanks must be installed in all empty drive slots. - CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.

-Press the release button, and slide the hard drive blank out of the hard drive slot.
+Press the release button, and slide the drive blank out of the drive slot.

 Figure 35.
-Removing a hard drive blank
+Removing a drive blank

-Install a hard drive or a hard drive blank.
+- · Follow the procedure listed in After working inside your system. - Install a drive or a drive blank.

-Removing the optional front bezel Installing a hard drive Installing a hard drive blank
+Removing the front bezel Installing a drive carrier Installing a drive blank

-Installing a hard drive blank
+Installing a drive blank

-The procedure for installing 2.5 inch and 3.5 inch hard drive blanks is identical.
+The procedure for installing 2.5 inch and 3.5 inch drive blanks is identical.

-△ CAUTION: Mixing hard drive blanks from previous generations of PowerEdge servers is not supported.
+△ CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.

-Insert the hard drive blank into the hard drive slot, and push until the release button clicks into place.
+Insert the drive blank into the drive slot, and push the blank until the release button clicks into place.

 Figure 36.
-Installing a hard drive blank
+Installing a drive blank

-- 1 If removed, install the front bezel. - 2 Follow the procedure listed in After working inside your system.
+If removed, install the front bezel.

-Removing a hard drive
+Removing a drive carrier

-- 1 Follow the safety guidelines listed in Safety instructions. - 2 If applicable, remove the front bezel. - 3 Using the management software, prepare the hard drive for removal. - If the hard drive is online, the green activity or fault indicator flashes while the drive is turning off.
-When the hard drive indicators are off, the hard drive is ready for removal.
-For more information, see the documentation for the storage controller. - CAUTION: Before attempting to remove or install a hard drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support hard drive removal and insertion. - △ CAUTION: Mixing hard drives from previous generations of PowerEdge servers is not supported. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
+- 1 Follow the safety guidelines listed in . - 2 If applicable, remove the front bezel. - 3 Using the management software, prepare the drive for removal. - If the drive is online, the green activity or fault indicator flashes while the drive is turning off.
+When the drive indicators are off, the drive is ready for removal.
+For more information, see the documentation for the storage controller. - CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - △ CAUTION: Mixing drives from previous generations of PowerEdge servers is not supported. - CAUTION: To prevent data loss, ensure that your operating system supports drive installation.
 See the documentation supplied with your operating system.

-- 1 Press the release button to open the hard drive release handle. - 2 Holding the handle, slide the hard drive out of the hard drive slot.
+- 1 Press the release button to open the drive carrier release handle. - 2 Holding the handle, slide the drive carrier out of the drive slot.

 Figure 37.
-Removing a hard drive
+Removing a drive carrier

-- 1 Install a hard drive. - 2 If you are not replacing the hard drive immediately, insert a hard drive blank in the empty hard drive slot to maintain proper system cooling.
+- 1 Follow the procedure listed in After working inside your system. - 2 Install a drive carrier. - 3 If you are not replacing the drive immediately, insert a drive blank in the empty drive slot to maintain proper system cooling.

-Removing the optional front bezel Installing a hard drive
+Removing the front bezel Installing a drive carrier

-Installing a hard drive
+Installing a drive carrier